Minoqi/raylib-cpp-vscode-template/README.md

-# raylib c++ vscode template
+# Raylib C++ vscode template (any platform)

-The functionality of the raylib template was made by the gamedev.tv raylib course.
+The functionality of the raylib template was partially made by the gamedev.tv raylib course, with adjustments made.

+# Adjustments

-I added in the main.cpp file which gets you started with the basics you need for every raylib project (initializaing a window).
+1. Added a main.cpp file with the barebone basics (initializing a white window screen)
+2. Updated makefile so all code can be stored in the `src` folder and it'll update automatically